 The Board may select an attorney(s) and/or law firm(s) for purposes of providing such legal services to the District.
 Unless the interests of the Superintendent are adverse to the Board in a legal matter, the Superintendent or designee will be the District's representative to seek legal counsel or advice on behalf of the District or Board.
 Only the Superintendent or designee, the Board President, or the Board as a whole is authorized to seek legal advice or counsel on behalf of the District or Board.
-Individual employees, other than the Superintendent or designee, are not authorized to seek legal advice or Board.
-Individual Board members, other than the Board President, are not authorized to seek legal advice on behalf of the District or Board.
+Individual employees, other than the Superintendent or designee, are not authorized to seek legal advice or behalf of the District or Board.
+Individual employees, other than the Superintendent or designee, are not authorized to seek legal advice or behalf of the District or Board.
 Individual Board members, other than the Board President, are not authorized to seek legal advice on behalf of the District or Board.